-6.10

-6.11 Regarding revision of documents, the company should define e.g. in a SOP when and how documents are revised.
-Issuing a new table listing all existing documents/SOPS after a defined period of time (not necessarily 2 years) is acceptable.
-A useful way to demonstrate that documents have been reviewed and revised is to prepare a report on periodic basis that lists all the documents that have been changed and reissued.
+6.10 ALL data generated should follow ALCOA (Attributable, Legible, Current, Original, Accurate) principles 6.11 Regarding revision of documents, the company should define e.g. in a SOP when and how documents are revised If an electronic system is used to control the revision and approval of SOP's the system should be validated and found in compliance with data integrity principles including audit trail.
+If a paper based system is used this must be managed in a controlled manner with QU oversight.
+During the document life cycle the periodical review of its content should be performed and documented.
+If needed the document should be revised.
 The revision history of the document shall be traceable over the retention period.
 Where electronic document management systems are used the details of the document history can be retained in the metadata and so does not have to appear on the document itself.

-6.12 Suggested minimum retention periods:

-- general production, analytical, control and distribution records - clinical batches for an IND or NDA (see also chapter 19) - batches for bioequivalence testing - product development reports - development and validation reports of analytical test procedures - process validation reports - equipment IQ, OQ and PQ reports - supporting systems (e.g. utilities, computerised systems) - training records - training records - training records - training and demonstration batches LC + 1 year should be considered) Note: LC means "life cycle" of the product where shelf life is included.
-"Life cycle" means the process starting with the user requirements, continues through design, realisation, qualification, process validation and maintenance until the stadium "status" of not in use.

-after the date of the record
+6.12 It is good industry practice to consider retaining records for the period of time the drug product(s) in which the API was used may be available on the market.
+Examples for minimum retention periods of supporting documents are: - clinical batches for an IND or NDA (see also chapter 19) LC + 1 year - batches for bioequivalence testing LC + 1 year - product development reports LC + 1 year - development and validation reports of analytical test procedures LC + 1 year - process validation reports LC + 1 year - equipment IQ, OQ and PQ reports LC + 1 year - training records ILC + 1 year should be considered) Note: LC means "life cycle" of the product where shelf life is included.
+"Life cycle" means the process starting with the user requirements, continues through design, real- isation, qualification, process validation and maintenance until the stadium "status" of not in use.
+Electronic data should comply to the same record retention principles.
+Electronic data should follow the applicable regulations such as Eudralex Vol 4, An- nex 11: Computerised Systems for the EU.
+6.13 6.14 Use of pencils for making entries in the documents is not allowed.
+No white out and no crossing out resulting in obliteration of an original entry that is subsequently corrected.
+No overwriting, Document a rationale for corrections unless it is clearly obvious.
+The date when the correction is made and the person who made the correction should be indicated.
+6.15 Data should be secured by both physical and electronic means against damage and loss.
+Accessibility, readability and accuracy of data should be ensured throughout the retention period.

-6.13 (1) There is a contradiction regarding retention periods of i.e. All production, control, and distribution records should be retained for at least 1 year after the expiry date of the batch.
-For APIs with test dates, records should be retained for at least 3 years after the batch is completely distributed. as described in section 6.13 of the ICH Q7 guideline compared to the respective HOW TO DO interpretation / advice summarized section 6.12 general production, analytical, control and distribution records: 7 years ( after the date of the record).

-6.14 No pencil, no white out and no crossing out and no obliteration of an original entry that is subsequently corrected.

-6.15

-6.16